bonitasoft/bonita-doc/md/define-and-deploy-the-bdm.md

 Example: A Purchase Order object consists of a set of primitive attribute variables (such as PO number, client, creation date), and a set of order item objects.
 The order items have no meaning outside the order, so have a composition relationship with the purchase order.
 An order item contains a product object and a simple attribute for quantity.
 The product object has an existence outside the order item (it is used in the product catalog), so has an aggregation relationship with the order item.

 In the Bonita Studio BDM wizard, you can specify the objects that are related by composition and aggregation, as well as the simple attributes.
 A child object can be mandatory or optional.
 A child object can be multiple, which means that the composite object contains zero or more (if optional) or one or more (if mandatory) instances of the child object.
 You cannot set a unique constraint on a child object.
-The default relationship is composition.
+The default relationship is aggregation.

 When you configure an object in the Bonita Studio BDM wizard, the attribute dropdown list contains the names of the objects that can be included by composition or aggregation.
 You cannot specify the object you are configuring or its parent.